suryakchoudhary/Embedded-Linux-Device-Drivers/Class/Commands.md

 - Step 5: sudo modprobe -r file_name : This command will automatically unload all the file_name module and as well as modules on which file_name is dependent.

 - Sequence will be 1st all the modules will be loaded on which file_name module is dependent, all these dependent modules(module symbols) will also be loaded according to its sequence of dependency.

+# Character Driver Commands

+- Step 1: Create .ko file for kernal module and executable for user source code.

+- Step 2: Load the .ko file to the kernal by "sudo insmod file.ko".

+- Step 3: Now run the user application source code in the sudo mode by "sudo ./executable".

+- Step 4: Check the result either by "dmesg -c" or by "tail /var/log/syslog".